PTAAS EXCHANGE

 Image source

 Companies can look at industry benchmarks which range from 9.5% of budgets of software firms to the lower band of 5% of budgets for healthcare companies.
-This top-down approach usually won’t work for a startup though — their revenues are still growing rapidly, and their tech stack may be drastically different from legacy industry peers.
+This top-down approach usually won’t work for a startup, though — their revenues are still multiplying, and their tech stack may be drastically different from legacy industry peers.

 Different Approaches of Planning Cybersecurity for Startups